 But refuses to be ghettoised.
 As David Edgar notes, “her work doesn’t sit squarely within existing categories of LGBT cinema, and perhaps even resists such definitions.”
 There are exceptions, most notably Je, tu, il, elle (1974), in which the female lead character (Akerman herself) visits the apartment of a woman who may be her ex-lover and has passionate sex with her in a lengthy take.
 It’s a truly unique sex scene – although the lingering camera seems voyeuristic, its static nature rules out any pornographic intent, despite the nudity on display.

-We’re very lucky to be showing Je, tu, il, elle at the LLGFF – in Raymond Murray’s book Images in the Dark, Akerman is quoted as being very reluctant to allow the film to be shown as part of a gay film festival.
+We were very lucky to show Je, tu, il, elle at the London Lesbian and Gay Film Festival (now BFI Flare) in 2013 – in Raymond Murray’s book Images in the Dark, Akerman is quoted as being very reluctant to allow the film to be shown as part of a gay film festival.

 She’s a traveller